sayali-tadge/Smart-attendance-system/README.md

 # Smart-attendance-system
-Attendance systeis a software developed for daily student or employee attendance.
+Attendance system is a software developed for daily student or employee attendance.
 The intension to develop this system is to computerized the traditional way of taking and managing attendance.
 This system is developed using python , face recognotion module and sqlite database.
 OpenCV is used to capture the face of person and using numpy it is coverted into encodings in array format.